Donald Sutherland: 1960–1968: Early work and breakthrough

 While at LAMDA, Sutherland began appearing in West End productions.
 He dropped out his first year and moved to Scotland, where he acted at the Perth Repertory Theatre for 18 months from 1960.
 He appeared as Heracles in Benn Levy's The Rape of the Belt and toured throughout Scotland, including Arbroath, Dunfermline and Kirkcaldy.
 His roommate was actor Michael Sheard.
 In the early-to-mid-1960s, Sutherland began to gain small roles in British films and TV, such as a hotel receptionist in The Sentimental Agent episode, "A Very Desirable Plot" (1963).
 He was featured alongside Christopher Lee in several horror films, such as Castle of the Living Dead (1964) and the anthology film Dr. Terror's House of Horrors (1965).
 He also had a supporting role in the Hammer Films production of Die!
 Die!
 My Darling!
 (1965), with Tallulah Bankhead and Stefanie Powers.
 In the same year, he appeared in the Cold War classic, The Bedford Incident, and in the TV series Gideon's Way, in the 1966 episode "The Millionaire's Daughter".
 In 1966, Sutherland appeared in the BBC TV play Lee Oswald – Assassin, playing a friend of Lee Harvey Oswald's named Charles Givens (even though Givens himself was an African American).
 He also appeared in the TV series The Saint.

 In 1967, he appeared in "The Superlative Seven", an episode of The Avengers.
 In 1966, he also made a second, and more substantial appearance in The Saint (S5,E14).
 The episode, "Escape Route", which was directed by the show's star, Roger Moore, who later recalled Sutherland "asked me if he could show it to some producers as he was up for an important role... they came to view a rough cut and he got The Dirty Dozen".
-The film, which starred Lee Marvin, Charles Bronson, and several other popular actors, was the fifth highest-grossing film of 1967 and MGM's highest-grossing film of the year.
+The film, which starred Lee Marvin, Charles Bronson, John Cassavetes, Robert Ryan and several other popular actors, was the fifth highest-grossing film of 1967 and MGM's highest-grossing film of the year.
 In 1968, after the breakthrough in the UK-filmed The Dirty Dozen, Sutherland left London for Hollywood.